Fraud and fraud-related issues are among the biggest areas of concern for charities, and ones we hear a lot about at the ACNC.

 - describes actions and responsibilities for preventing, identifying and responding to incidents of fraud

-- outlines the key responsibilities of senior staff and board or committee members (or trustees).
+- outlines the key responsibilities of senior staff and Responsible People.

 Developing and implementing a fraud prevention policy can help raise awareness of fraud risks, as well as help staff and volunteers take appropriate steps to prevent, detect and act if there is fraud.